Hip fracture and GERD. We often

 CHIROPRACTIC TREATMENT OF HIP PAIN

-chiropractic care.
+for hip pain sufferers.
 As Dr. Robert Hayden described in a

 recent Prevention magazine article, chiropractic patients who